DualBrain/gotBASIC/alphabetical.md

 - [Engine BASIC](engine.md): for the BASIC Engine single-board computers (and more!)
 - [EndBASIC](https://github.com/jmmv/endbasic): BASIC interpreter with a REPL and a web interface written in Rust.
 [HACKADAY Article](https://hackaday.com/2023/09/17/the-end-of-basic/)
+- [EngineBASIC](https://basicengine.org/): The version of BASIC for the BASIC Engine low-cost single-board computer project.
 - [Enhanced BASIC (EhBASIC)](ehbasic.md)
 - [Euphoria](https://openeuphoria.org/): A powerful but easy-to-learn programming language.
 It has a simple syntax and structure with consistent rules, and is also easy to read.
 You can quickly, and with little effort, develop applications, big and small, for Windows, Unix variants (Linux, FreeBSD, ...) and OS X.
 - [Express BASIC](https://www.lucidapogee.com/?page=expressbasic): A minimal BASIC dialect with an open source and cross platform interpreter written in C inspired by Dartmouth, Palo Alto, Altair, GW-BASIC and the many dialects of Tiny BASIC.